 - Third, to offer the Mass for a particular intention, such as the repose of the soul of someone who has died.

-Finally, a person may ask a priest to offer a Mass for a particular intention; usually, a stipend is given to the priest for offering the Mass, which thereby in justice creates an obligation which must be satisfied.
+Finally, a person may ask a priest to offer a Mass for a particular intention; usually, a stipend is given to the priest for offering the Mass, which creates a just obligation which must be satisfied.

 We ask for a donation of $10 for a Mass Intention.
 You may call the parish office at (719) 495-1426 to schedule a Mass and pay in person in the office, or place a check in the mail.
 When we receive payment we will schedule your Mass Intention.
-If mailing a check, please be sure to clearly print for whom the Mass is to be said, the intention (for example 'in memory of' or anniversary, etc.) and include your name for publication in the bulletin.
+If mailing a check, please be sure to clearly print for whom the Mass is to be said, the intention (for example 'in memory of' or anniversary, etc.) and include your name for our records.